-Pascal's wager suggests that it makes more sense to believe certain things even though eventually we may be proved wrong; small losses versus large gains.
+Pascal's wager suggests that it makes more sense to accept and believe certain things even though eventually we may be proved wrong; small losses versus large gains.

 Centuries before his time he was playing with ideas concerning probability theory that today is considered old hat.
 He was a genius.